-27. Road Construction (New)
+25. Road Construction (New)

-Prior to Council or an accredited certifier issuing a construction certificate, the applicant shall submit design details of the proposed road construction to the certifying authority for approval.
+Prior to the appointed Principal Certifier issuing a subdivision works certificate, the applicant shall submit design details for approval of the proposed road construction.

 The categories and traffic loadings to be adopted for the design of the road pavements shall be as follows;